Schools

 Getting Started with SEVP Certification

-SEVP certification also authorizes the institution to enroll these international students after they enter the United States on an F or M student visa.
+SEVP certification also authorizes schools to enroll these students after they enter the United States on an F or M visa.
 Schools may petition to enroll:

 • Only F students (i.e., academic students).